Do your B2B deals take forever? Read this 👇🏽

 In such a scenario when someone is struggling with a big account he won’t ask for help because it’s like a war for hogging credit.

-Understand that the sales team’s job is to work together to close the sale period.
+Understand that the sales team’s job is to work together to close the sales period.
 Any internal competition is only meant to help that and if it hurts instead of helping then that’s where it stops.

 3. When you have stopped making progress!